YuTian8328/alfred/APPTAINER_USAGE.md

 ```bash
 $ srun --gpus=1 --mem=40G --pty bash
 ```
-NOTE: request enough memory, otherwise the python script may hang without any error message.
+NOTE: request enough memory, otherwise the python script may hang without any error message!!
+Besides, multiple cpu cores can accelerate the rendering.

 Start an interactive session in the container:
 ```bash